apache/pulsar/site2/docs/schema-understand.md

 4. If yes, the broker skips the schema validation since it is a known schema, and returns the schema version to the producer.

-5. If no, the broker judge whether this namespace can automatically create schema. isAllowAutoUpdateSchema can be modified by Admin-Api and REST-API
+5. If no, the broker verifies whether a schema can be automatically created in this namespace:

-6. If yes, the broker validates the schema based on the schema compatibility check strategy defined for the topic.
+  * If `isAllowAutoUpdateSchema` sets to **true**, then a schema can be created, and the broker validates the schema based on the schema compatibility check strategy defined for the topic.
+  * If `isAllowAutoUpdateSchema` sets to **false**, then a schema can not be created, and the consumer is rejected to connect to the broker.
+**Tip**:
+`isAllowAutoUpdateSchema` can be set via **Pulsar admin API** or **REST API.**
+For how to set `isAllowAutoUpdateSchema` via Pulsar admin API, see [Manage AutoUpdate Strategy](schema-manage.md/#manage-autoupdate-strategy).

 7. If the schema is compatible, the broker stores it and returns the schema version to the producer.